 In the case of a disclosure, staff should record a verbatim account of the words used by the child where possible and any non-verbal signs of behaviours.
-The safeguarding disclosure form at Appendix 2 should be completed and handed to the DSL immediately.
-The DSL will contact the Front Door immediately or within 24 hours.
+The safeguarding disclosure form in Appendix 2 offers guidance on what should be included in notes.
+All information should be completed on Wellbeing Manager and handed to the DSL immediately.
+The DSL will contact the MASH immediately or within 24 hours.
 The police may need to be involved if a crime has been committed.
 Any member of staff can make a referral to Social Care if they judge a child to be in immediate danger.
 In such cases there is no requirement to obtain consent from the child's parents.

-Concerns will be continually assessed, and the School will be persistent in making referrals if it is felt that appropriate action is not being taken by the statutory agencies and these will be recorded.
+Concerns will be continually assessed, and the school will be persistent in making referrals if it is felt that appropriate action is not being taken by the statutory agencies and these will be recorded.